What is the future of the Feed-In Tariff?

 - We will encourage community-owned renewable energy schemes where local people benefit from the power produced.
 We will also allow communities that host renewable energy projects to keep the additional business rates they generate

-Will the Feed-In Tariff be reviewed or changed?
+Will the Feed-In Tariff be Reviewed or Changed?

 Further Reading